-- 1. From the Start screen, type power options, select Settings, and then select Power Options from the list of applications. - 2.
+- 1. From the Start screen, type power options, then select Power options. - 2.
 In the left pane, click Choose what the power button does. - 3.
 Click Change Settings that are currently unavailable. - 4.
 In the When I press the power button area, select Hibernate. - 5.
 Click Save changes.